yokai-php/batch-src/docs/docs/tutorials/example-before-after.rst

 Before: Without Yokai Batch
 ------------------------------------------------------------

-The easy way to do so is to create the one script you already written thousands of times:
+The easiest way to do this is to create the one script you have already written thousands of times:

 .. literalinclude:: before-after/before.php
    :language: php